kebaldwi/DNAC-TEMPLATES/LABS/LAB8-Dynamic-Automation/README.md

 Take a few moments and examine the construction of these projects and templates, as each has a specific function.
 Their design is modular to allow reuse of them within other composite templates for other switches or routers.

+## Lab Section 3 - DHCP & DNS Service Preparation
+We will now import the various templates for use in this lab.
+Three will be utilized:

+1. Onboarding Template
+2. Lab Preparation Project & Templates
+3. Dynamic DayN Composite Project & Templates